Yashgh7076/CPSC-8810-Project/README.md

 # Objective:
 1. Devise a model for classifying an image as bullying or not-bullying.
-2. Also, train the model to differentiate between the 9 categories of bullying i.e gossiping, isolation, laughing, pulling hair, punching,    lapping, stabbing, strangling and quarelling.
+2. Train the model to differentiate between the 9 categories of bullying i.e gossiping, isolation, laughing, pulling hair, punching,    lapping, stabbing, strangling and quarelling.
+3. Also, identify the bully and Victim in each image.

 # Network Architecture of Model:
 The model consists of 3 convolution layers and 2 fully connected layers.
 The architecture of the model is as follows: